Timofey-Chenski/Project_Exarch/README.md

 # Project_Exarch
 Small game made by group of university students as part of Software Development Technologies course.
+Almost all of programming was done by @Artradias

 How to play: